Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/support/context/simulator-workflow-server-mongo/README.md

 }
 ```

-### Mongo database
+### Mongo Database
-Browse to http://localhost:27017 or use bash command:
+Browse to http://localhost:27017 or use Bash command:
 ```bash
 curl http://localhost:27017
 ```